 Occasionally, I would wear these treasured shoes out and, when I did, they would always attract attention.
 I started thinking that perhaps my design aesthetic, which I describe as modern, geometric styles in bold color combos, had a distinct point of view that others appreciate.

-So here we are!
-In April 2016 I launched a campaign through Kickstarter to fund my first season's offering, the Athena (a bootie in two color variations).
+In April 2016 I launched a campaign through Kickstarter to fund my first season's style, the Athena (a bootie in two color variations).
 The support was amazing and I raised over 100% of my goal.
-Now I'm working on the second season's shoe and can't wait to put it up for sale (sign up below to get updates).
+All orders were fulfilled by October.